 DIANE BIRNIE BOCK- Chairman of the Board

 Diane Birnie Bock grew up in California and graduated from USC with a degree in Business.
 She started her career in the Marketing Department of Carnation’s London office and then relocated to Grey Advertising, Los Angeles.
 Next, she served as Executive Publisher of Performance Racing Industry, a trade magazine for the auto racing industry and produced a corresponding trade show.
 While she and her husband, Larry Bock, raised their two daughters – Quincy and Tasha – she founded Community Cousins, a non‐profit aimed at fighting racism by matching families of different races to become “Cousins” as a means toward Re‐Defining US and THEM.
-And she has enthusiastically supported her husband’s efforts to Celebrate Science- now serving, in his absence, as Chairman of the Board of the USA Science and Engineering Festival.
+And she has enthusiastically supported her husband’s efforts to Celebrate Science- now serving, in his absence, as Chairman of the Board of the USA Science & Engineering Festival.

 USA Science & Engineering Festival Board of Directors